 Located in Boston's South End, St. Stephen's is home to an active Christian community.
-(Read More About Us.)
+(Read About Us.)
 We participate in a wide-range of community outreach activities, with a special focus on helping school-aged young people along the road to successful adulthood.

-Partnership Brings Technology Home
+Bringing Technology Home

 An innovative partnership between Comcast and Northeastern University is proving to be a successful model for corporate-academic collaboration.
 Through their Internet Essentials Program, both institutions are working to help close the "digital divide," or lack of access to technology, in low income communities.
 Northeastern volunteers recently held training sessions for program participants and families at each of our program locations. |Read more|

 On Tuesday, November 19th, the partners kicked off a new program year with a celebration at Northeastern University.
-Vickiana Santana (pictured at abpve with Tyler Jedrey SSYP's media arts specialist) is one of our program parents who participated in the class.
+Vickiana Santana (pictured at left with Tyler Jedrey SSYP's media arts specialist) is one of our program parents who participated in the class.
 She was featured in a question and answer session at the event held in Blackman Auditorium and attended by hundreds of BostonPublic School students.
 Through an interpreter, she shared her experience with the class, and described the impact she believes it will have on her family's future.

-For Our PrayersBishop Shaw underwent additional surgery on December 6th to treat his brain cancer.
-He appreciates your prayers and good wishes.
+Bishop Shaw appreciates your prayers and good wishes as he begins another round of treatment.
 Cards and letters should be addressed to him at the monastery (980 Memorial Drive, Cambridge, MA 02138).